vetalpaprotsky/flask_blog/README.md

 ```

 Set the SSH key based authentication(it's safer than the password one), so that you could SSH to the server without typing the password every time.
-Create `.ssh` directory in the `johndoe` home directory:
+Create `.ssh` directory in the `johndoe` user home directory:
 ```
 mkdir ~/.ssh
 ```